mrdziuban/chrome-new-tab/README.md

 - Fill in the necessary variables to complete the template
 ```
 chrome-extension-name: The name to give the Chrome extension
-github-username: The GitHub username whose pull requests will be displayed
+github-username: The GitHub user whose pull requests will be displayed
 github-org: The GitHub organization that owns the repositories to search for pull requests in
 github-token: Your personal access token that you created above
 ```